 Holcomb et al. (2000) reviewed the cases of two adolescents with medication-resistant chronic pain of the low back and abdomen who had undergone multiple evaluations and interventions by medical specialists.
 Both cases were treated with multiple alternating quadrapolar array magnet devices made from rare earth magnets.
 Both were provided rapid relief (within minutes) which was sustained for more than two years.

-The safety and effectiveness of Q Magnets has not been established in the treatment of chronic low back and abdominal pain.
+DISCLAIMER: The safety and effectiveness of Q Magnets has not been established in the treatment of chronic low back and abdominal pain.

 Further case studies can be seen on the clinic website of physiotherapist, Dianne Hermans.
 For full disclosure, Dianne has a financial interest in Q Magnets, however these case studies were presented almost 10 years prior to Q Magnets in their current form.